Cloudxtreme/DDPS-db2dps/docs/install.md

 # Installation

 Installation of DDPS is based on CD images: one for the database server and an other for the fastnetmon instances.
-The CD images do an unattended boot based on an answer file (`preseed.cfg`) and with added software.
+The CD images does an unattended boot based on an answer file (`preseed.cfg`) and with added software.

 ## Introduction